opensearch-project/documentation-website/_dashboards/management/multi-data-sources.md

     - After you have entered the appropriate details in all of the required fields, the **Test connection** and **Create data source** buttons become active.
 You can select **Test connection** to confirm that the connection is valid.

 3. Select **Create data source** to save your settings.
-The connection is created.
-The active window returns to the **Data Sources** main page, and the new connection appears in the list of data sources.
-The first create data source is marked as your default data source.
+The connection is created, and the new data source appears in the list on the **Data Sources** main page.
+The first data source you create is marked as your default.

 4. Edit or update a data source connection.